sqlzack/shir-pipeline-adls/docs/shirvm/setup.md

       ![](./images/shirSetup05.png)

 9) Return to ADF and refresh your integration runtimes.
-Your Self Hosted Integration Runtime should now have the status of "Ready".
+Your Self Hosted Integration Runtime should now have the status of "Running".

 #### Create a Share
 1) Open File Explorer on the VM and navigate to the C:\ drive.